-The QCD has six sections which are based on the Network for Innovation in Career Guidance & Counselling in Europe (NICE) Professional roles.
-Each contain Learning Outcomes which must be met.
-QCD centres do not necessarily deliver the QCD as these modules, but they have to ensure that their programmes meet all the Learning Outcomes.
+Meeting these QCD Learning Outcomes shows that you have the skills and knowledge needed to work in any part of the career development sector.
+QCD centres do not necessarily deliver the QCD as these modules, but they have to ensure that their programmes meet all the QCD Learning Outcomes.